 Summer in the true north.
 Barbecues, campfires, dining al fresco, drinks on the patio.
 But after all we’ve been through this year, why not take it up a notch?

 We asked a few of Canada’s top chefs to share their warm-weather cooking secrets that go beyond marshmallows and s’mores.
-They have also shared a few secret tips in our June/July issue, which is on newsstands June 1.
+They have also shared a few secret tips in our June/July issue, on newsstands now.

 And, although it’s been a tough year for the hospitality industry, some of our best across Canada’s culinary landscape are always happy to share a bit of foodie love.
 Even if this year it’s a table for one by a breezy window or on a tiny balcony for two or your household is celebrating a milestone on the front porch, these recipes will get you cooking.

 Lui is a chef, founder of Quell culinary talent agency and the author of The Double Happiness Cookbook: 88 Feel-Good Recipes and Food Stories. highbellgroup.com

 Cook time: 5 min

 Adapting a classic North American Chinese dish to create a gluten-free, vegetarian version turned out to be a greatest hit.
 This quick, fuss-free recipe has been adapted for home cooks to prepare with ease.
 The kung pao sauce is a crazy flavour bomb, so don’t hold back!